Saharalayer/Saharalayer/README.md

-# 👨‍💻 Mohamed – E-commerce Platform Developer
+# 👨‍💻 Saharalayer – E-commerce Platform Developer

 Hi there!
 I'm **mohaton**, a web developer specialized in building e-commerce solutions using **Shopify** and **WordPress/WooCommerce**.
 I'm passionate about democratizing digital tools for the Arab world—making advanced platforms accessible, multilingual, and easy to use.